olexandr-klymenko/VideoCutter/README.md

-# Pro Video Trimmer 🎬
+# Pastor Video Trimmer 🎬

 A simple and powerful tool for lightning-fast video trimming across all formats with zero quality loss (no re-encoding).